SummaryRead the full fact sheet

 - fear associated with certain foods or the process of eating

 - sensory sensitivity to certain foods (such as the texture of foods)

 - lack of interest in eating or food.

 Causes of eating disorders

-There is no single cause of eating disorders.
-It is currently agreed that the causes of eating disorders are multifactorial – that is, social, psychological and biological factors all play a part, in varying degrees, for different people.
+Eating disorders are complex – there is no single cause of eating disorders.
+Social, psychological and biological factors all play a part, in varying degrees, for different people.